What happens in a pressure vessel?

 What is a pressure vessel, and what purpose does it serve?

-A pressure vessel is a container designed to hold gases or liquids at a pressure substantially different from the ambient pressure.
-It plays a crucial role in various industries, such as manufacturing, petrochemical, and energy, where the containment of pressurized substances is essential for specific processes.
+A pressure vessel is a container specifically designed to hold gases or liquids at a pressure that is substantially different from the ambient pressure.
+Consequently, it plays a crucial role in various industries, such as manufacturing, petrochemical, and energy, where containing pressurized substances is essential for specific processes.

-Pressure vessels are utilized for tasks like storing compressed air, storing industrial gases, and housing chemical reactions where pressure conditions need to be controlled.
+Moreover, pressure vessels are widely utilized for tasks like storing compressed air, holding industrial gases, and housing chemical reactions in which pressure conditions must be carefully controlled.

 How are pressure vessels constructed, and what materials are commonly used?